fieldtrip/website/tutorial/headmodel_eeg_fem.md

     cfg.method = 'ortho';
     ft_sourceplot(cfg, mri_resliced)

-{% include image src="/assets/img/tutorial/headmodel_eeg_bem/figureX.png" width="600" %}
+{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure2.png" width="600" %}

 _Figure; The MRI after assigning the desired coordinate system and reslicing_

-YOu should check that all parts of the head are present in the resliced images, including the nose, back of the head and the top of the head.
+You should check that all parts of the head are present in the resliced images, including the nose, back of the head and the top of the head.
 If not, you need to redo the reslicing with a slightly modified vield of view.

-{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure2.png" width="250" %}
-{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure3.png" width="250" %}

-_Figure 3.
-MRI plotted before (left) and after reslicing (right)_

-## Segmentation
+### Segmentation

 In this step, the voxels of the anatomical MRI are segmented or classified using **[ft_volumesegment](/reference/ft_volumesegment)** into the three different tissue types: scalp, skull, csf (cerebro-spinal fluid), gray and white matter.
 You can read more about how the tissue-types are represented in the output of this function in this [FAQ](/faq/how_is_the_segmentation_defined).
 The resulting segmentation should be a binary representation of the 5 tissue types without overlap, i.e., each voxel belongs to exactly one tissue type.